CBonez0/PPC/README.md

 A: No, all the resources used are open-source and available for preview within the manual download link.

 **Q: Why does my anti-virus software flag your program as malware?**<br>
 A: Most anti-virus programs commonly detect files as suspicious when they install and modify files within your system.
-This kind of behavior is to be expected and simply means that your anti-virus software is working as intended.
+This kind of behavior is to be expected and simply means that your anti-virus software is working as intended.<br><br>

 # **Tutorials**
 _____________________